-From the very beginning 62 years ago, the ICA’s mission included the dissemination of knowledge about cultural heritage preservation.
+From the very beginning in 1952, the ICA’s mission included the dissemination of knowledge about cultural heritage preservation.
 For nearly as long, ICA has also been committed to providing quality educational experiences for students interested in careers in the arts.

 The Education Outreach Officer and conservation staff work with institutions and the public to determine preservation training needs and develop a range of educational offerings to address those needs.
 Regular programming includes workshops, symposia, and lecture series, additionally the Education Division provides outreach services including surveys, disaster response assistance, and grant assistance.